sayo20/Calibrating-camera-for-computer-vision-with-opencv/README.md

-# Computer-vision-Class
+# Calibrating web came with opencv
-This repo contains the project done with during this class.
-The projects were done with m course partner Tom Boomstra
+ The projects were done with my course partner Tom Boomstra